MrWalkmanDev/AdaptiSound/Documentation/Features.md

 - `audio_stream:` here you add the audio tracks that will be activated with this layer.
 - `layer_on:` if true, then the layer will be listenning from the beginning, when called by `play_music`.
 - `loop:` if true, the layer will play in a loop.
-- `Groups:` you can assign custom groups to each layer, and then call them with the `layer_on` or `layer_off` function.
+- `Groups:` you can assign custom groups to each layer, and then call them with the `mute_layer` method.

 ![Imgur](https://i.imgur.com/Ka5jHfO.png)

-The objective of this structure is that all the layers of type `Always` are playing in parallel, and with the `layer_on` and `layer_off` methods we activate or deactivate them respectively to be heard.
+The objective of this structure is that all the layers of type `Always` are playing in parallel, and with the `mute_layer` method they are muted or unmuted.

-### AdaptiveTrack
+### AdaptiTrack

+The `AdaptiveTrack` node was replaced by `AdaptiTrack`, a more complete node with new features.

-The main function of `AdaptiveTrack` is to reproduce the following structure:
+The main function of `AdaptiTrack` is to reproduce the following structure:

 | Intro | Loops | Outro |
 | ----- | ----- | ----- |